 This course introduces the student to the various aspects of producing a musical.
 Topics to be covered include audition and casting, rehearsal techniques, and scheduling, public relations, staging, and musical performance.
-The student will be required to participate in some aspect of a musical production.
+Students will be required to participate in a musical production.
 Lab Fee: \$20.00

 MUSI 1181, 1182, 2181, 2182.
-(MUS 1119, 1120, 2119, 2120) Piano Class.
+Piano Class.
 (1-2-1)